truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * A Key/Value storage system
 * Only the RowKey is indexed (which explain why you need to think query first, unlike a RDBMS system where you can add more indexes)
 * Rowkeys are sorted lexicographically
-* Group column into a Column fa;ily
+* Group column into a Column family
 * Column in a Column family are sorted in lexicographic order
 * All operations are atomic on a RowLevel
 * Intersection of Row + Column can contain multiple timestamped cells (a unique version of the data)